 Division was the first song to be released off the 2016 album Epoch.
-Featuring grinding guitars and post-rock-esque breaks, it has been the set closer for most of Tycho's Epoch tour shows.
-I'll demonstrate how to create a synth lead like the one used throughout the song on a Korg Minilogue, Native Instruments Monark, and in the free TAL-NoiseMaker, although any synth with 2 oscillators will be able to play this sound.
+Featuring grinding guitars and post-rock breaks, it has been the set closer for most of Tycho's Epoch tour shows.
+I'll demonstrate how to create a synth lead like the one used throughout the song on a Korg Minilogue, Native Instruments Monark, and in the free TAL-NoiseMaker, although any synth with two oscillators will be able to play this sound.
 Listen to the song below, the synth lead appears at 0:47:

 An interesting thing about this song is the time signature, which is the odd meter of 7/8.
 This is referenced in the title Division, as in beat division.
 Each bar contains 3 1/2 beats, or 7 quavers, counted as 1 & 2 & 3 & a 1 & 2 & 3 & a.
 Check out the music below for the notes and rhythm of the main riff.

 Also released in 2016, the Korg Minilogue is used heavily on Epoch.
 It's a pretty simple four-voice polyphonic synth with different voice modes and some cool modulation tricks.
 Commenting on his photo on Instagram, Scott said the Minilogue is "all over Epoch".
-He uses the Minilogue live and when I saw Tycho play recently he used it for the lead synth lines on Division, so I'm going to assume it was used on the album version of Division.
+He uses the Minilogue live, and when I saw Tycho play recently he used it for the lead synth lines on Division, so I'm going to assume it was used in the album version of Division.

 The basic patch we're going to create uses a few key elements, namely two triangle waves pitched an octave apart, and an envelope controlled filter with a long decay.
 This is easy to set up on the Minilogue's interface; firstly put the Minilogue into the MONO voice mode, making it act as a mono synth.
 Set both VCO 1 and VCO 2 to triangle and set one Oscillator an octave higher than the other.
 Also maker sure both Oscillators are set to the same level in the Mixer section, to get a good blend.